diaoquesang/A-detailed-summarization-about-bone-suppression-in-Chest-X-rays/README.md

 ## Diffusion Models Feast
-This repository mostly provides a detailed description of the diffusion model (including code explanations, paper readings, etc.).
+This section provides a detailed description of the diffusion model (including code explanations, paper readings, etc.).
 Most of the materials are from Hugging Face Diffusion Models Course(https://github.com/huggingface/diffusion-models-class)

 Now, let's dive into it!